libtsdb/libtsdb-go/doc/ROADMAP.md

 ### v0.0.2

-- estimated time: 1-2 weeks, can't working on it fulltime
+- estimated time: 1-2 weeks

 - [ ] implement and explain common compression in the compression package
   - [ ] delta